gokdenizozkan/n11-TalentHub-projects/src/com/gokdenizozkan/n11talenthub/asgn1/README.md

 Plus, in some languages, residence is used more formally and may refer to a building where business is conducted.

 On the other hand, dwelling is a more concrete term and refers to the physical place where people live.

+## Versioning

+In this assignment, I have used the extended version of Semantic Versioning, which its details can be found here: [AO-SemVer](https://github.com/alcheware/alpha-oriented-semantic-versioning)

+### Declared features for AO-SemVer

+- F1: DwellingType class: Enum class for the dwelling types
+- F2: Priceable interface: Interface for the priceable objects
+- F3: Dwelling class: Abstract class for the dwelling types
+- F4: Fundamental entities extending from Dwelling class: House, Villa, and HolidayHome classes
+- F5: DwellingBuilder class: Builder class for the Dwelling class
+- F6: DwellingService class: Service class for the Dwelling class
+- F7: Area class: Class for the area that contains dwellings
+- F8: AreaBuilder class: Builder class for the Area class (should be used for testing purposes, not a true builder class)

 ## Class Diagram